sergey-kotov-architect/op/README.md

 * generate an optimal schedule of operations
 * evaluate metrics of the schedule
 * extract schedule
-* update a list of operations
+* create, update a list of operations
+* delete unscheduled operations
 * create, get all, get by id, update, delete by id actor, operation type, operation

 ### Optimisation